 The Induction to College unit does not have any prescribed assessment methods.
 Any assessment method may be used, so long as it is appropriate to the content and level of the unit.
-This flexibility means assessors can choose assessment methods appropriate for their learners, and not all learners have to be assessed by the same method.
+This flexibility means assessors f LaserLearningAwards can choose assessment methods appropriate for their learners, and not all learners have to be assessed by the same method.
 When using a variety of methods, and especially when varying them between learners, assessors must check scrupulously that assessment methods are fair to all learners, without inadvertent disadvantage through the choice of a different assessment method.

 LASER's Assessment Definitions2 give descriptions of and parameters for all the methods listed in the unit, and are essential reading for assessors because they demonstrate the range of activity possible within a method, and suggest appropriate evidence.
-LASER's Assessment Definitions are available to approved centres on the Quartz Web Portal.
 Assessors must ensure all assessment criteria are evidenced, although more than one criterion may be evidenced within a specific task.